 1. INTRODUCTION

-CF is an inherited condition characterised by the abnormal transport of chloride ions (Cl-) across transporting epithelia.
+Cystic fibrosis (CF) is an inherited condition characterised by the abnormal transport of chloride ions (Cl-) across transporting epithelia.
 This leads to the production of thick sticky mucus in the lungs, pancreas, liver, intestine, and reproductive tract, and an increase in the salt content in sweat.
 More than 10,000 children and adults in the UK have CF [1].
 Whilst CF limits life expectancy, survival is increasing, and in 2015, approximately 6,475 CF sufferers in the UK were older than 16 years of age.
 Amongst other problems, for example poor digestion, patients with CF are susceptible to lung infections, in particular, Pseudomonas aeruginosa.
 This is thought to be because the thick mucus makes it difficult for the body to clear inhaled bacteria, and because people with CF have an increased airway inflammatory response to pathogens.
 People with CF often develop intermittent infections during childhood, which can be treated and even eradicated with nebulised or inhaled antibiotics.
 As infection develops, however, patients may reach a chronic stage whereby eradication is no longer possible due to the formation of biofilms.
 In such cases, ongoing inhaled antibiotic treatment must be continued permanently.
 Patients commonly also require other treatments including inhaled mucolytics, bronchodilators, steroids, and physiotherapy.
 Treatment is time consuming and burdensome, with administration of nebulised antibiotics taking up to an hour per day whilst patients are well and longer during periods of ill health.
 In addition, patients also experience pulmonary exacerbations which require treatment with intravenous (i.v.) antibiotics which are administered either at home or in hospital.
 In either case, this treatment compromises the patient’s ability to attend school or work and leads to increased health care costs.

-Adherence to preventative nebulised CF treatments is estimated at 48%, based on medicine possession ratio (MPR) data in 3,287 people with CF aged 6 years and above in the US [2].
+Adherence to preventative nebulised CF treatments is estimated at 48%, based on medication possession ratio (MPR) data in 3,287 people with CF aged 6 years and above in the US [2].
+This is a measure of persistent adherence as these are chronic medications which are taken long-term [3].
 These data show that adherence is inversely related to age.
 Importantly, MPR measures only medication that is collected from the pharmacy and cannot measure whether that medication is ever taken.
 Objective UK data using chipped nebulisers in adults goes beyond the coarse MPR adherence metric to objectively identify how much treatment is actually taken.
-These data suggest a lower median adherence rate of 36% in nebulisers that are brought to clinic to be downloaded [3].
-It is also important to ensure that estimated adherence rates take into account the patient’s clinical status (“normative adherence”) and includes both nebulisers brought to clinic and the more difficult to obtain nebulisers left at home; UK data reported by Hoo et al suggest that when all nebulised devices are included, normative adherence in adult clinics may be as low as 33% [4].
+These data suggest a lower median adherence rate of 36% in nebulisers that are brought to clinic to be downloaded [4].
+It is also important to ensure that estimated adherence rates take into account the patient’s clinical status (“normative adherence”) and includes both nebulisers brought to clinic and the more difficult to obtain nebulisers left at home; UK data reported by Hoo et al suggest that when all nebulised devices are included, normative adherence in adult clinics may be as low as 33% [5].